 Recorded from within Macrotermes and Cubitermes mounds in grasslands in Ghana and Gambia (two nest series only).
 Sands (1998) conjectures that the strangely shaped soldier mandibles (see Fig xx) may be used as 'caltrops' to obstruct ant predators attacking the colony along the tunnels leading to the mound.
 Group IV feeder.

 A forest genus building distinctive 'pillar-box' type mounds, roughly round in cross-section.
 These vary from c.
 0.5 - 1 m in height, the tallest having shallow one or two constrictions along their length.
 The outside of the mound has an embossed lozenge pattern indicating the position of chambers beneath.
 Internally the structure is similar to the closely-related Cubitermes.
 The mounds are usually free-standing, but many are built against the sides of trees.
-Group IV feeders.
+True (Group IV) soil feeders.

 Very rare genus found only in Zimbabwe and Cameroon.
 It has been found in soil pits, but is apparently a Group II wood-feeder.
 Although it has an apparently primitive gut, it is probably fairly close to Microcerotermes.